R221/InspiredSpaceBlog/_posts/2018-12-09-Voyager-2-Escape-is-Like-Moving-Out.md

 ---

-# Voyager 2 may be far away from home, but it's still a ways from really being gone
+## Voyager 2 may be far away from home, but it's still just across the street

 ![Voyager 2 in interstellar space](https://www.nasa.gov/sites/default/files/thumbnails/image/pia22835a_20181206_voyager_in_interstellar_space_annotated_1920x1080_72dpi-final.png)